Frequently Asked Questions (FAQs)

 + What are the benefits of the MSCP degree at Chatham University?

-A Strong Career Path: Graduates of our MSCP program have an excellent track record of gaining employment in the mental health and counseling fields such as operating a private practice, drug and alcohol counseling, clinical research, and child and family counseling.
+A Strong Career Path: Graduates of our MSCP program have an excellent track record of gaining employment in the mental health and counseling fields such as a behavioral health counselor, operating a private practice, drug and alcohol counseling, clinical research, and child and family counseling.
 Graduates work in outpatient and inpatient clinics, hospital settings, non-profit organizations, K-12 schools, universities and colleges, and career development centers.
+Survey data over the past five years indicate that 90% of our alumni are working in the counseling or related field.

 Plugged into our Network: The MSCP program maintains a collaborative relationship with literally hundreds of community agencies and organizations across Western Pennsylvania, which serve as field placement training sites and places of future employment.